Key Takeaway

 Why Semaglutide Is Not Advised During Breastfeeding

 Animal studies have detected semaglutide in the milk of lactating rats, and offspring showed lower body weight during nursing.
-While animal data does not always translate directly to humans, these findings raise enough concern that manufacturers and regulatory agencies urge caution.
+While animal data doesn't always translate directly to humans, these findings raise enough concern that manufacturers and regulatory agencies urge caution.
 The long half-life of semaglutide (approximately seven days) means the drug remains active in the body for an extended period, which complicates any attempt to time doses around breastfeeding sessions.

 What the FDA Label Says

 The FDA prescribing information for semaglutide states there are no data on the presence of semaglutide in human milk, its effects on the breastfed infant, or its effects on milk production.
 The label advises clinicians to weigh the developmental and health benefits of breastfeeding alongside the mother's clinical need for semaglutide and any potential adverse effects on the infant.
+For a complete cost breakdown, see our compare GLP-1 providers.

 In practice, most physicians interpret this language as a recommendation to avoid semaglutide entirely during breastfeeding rather than attempting to balance the two.